 What is in the Education Health and Care Plan / EHCP?

 The local authority writes the EHCP, it is a legal document.
-The plan describes in detail a child’s needs what the child can do and have achieved, it then looks at what the child cannot do and how to support this.
+The plan describes in detail a child’s needs what the child can do and have achieved.
+It then looks at what the child cannot do and how to support them.
 The plan should be clear and understandable to all involved (plain English).
 If the child is in year 9 it should start to be clear about transition from secondary education.

 All plans should include a review date, this must be done annually.
 In early years settings the plan will be reviewed every six months.
 Realistically you should be meeting regularly with the team around the child (TAC) to keep the child’s outcome targets relevant and these should be to support the outcomes in the EHCP.